pytorch/torchtitan/README.md

 # TorchTitan
 <img src="https://github.com/lessw2020/TorchTitan/blob/1ab9828ae6aa0e6508d9a7002d743d96d85e8599/assets/images/TorchTitan_logo_main.jpg" width="350">

 TorchTitan is a native PyTorch reference architecture showcasing some of the newest PyTorch techniques for large scale model training.
+* Designed to be easy to understand, use and extend for different training purposes.
+* Minimal changes to the model code, when applying 1D, 2D or 3D Parallelisms.
+* Modular components instead of monolithic codebase
+* Get started in minutes, not hours!

 ## Release updates:
 4/16/2024: First official release, showcasing pre-training Llama2 models from 7B - 70B.</br>  Key features available: </br>